KuthumiPepple/KuthumiPepple/README.md

 - 👋 Hi, I’m @KuthumiPepple
-- 👀 I’m interested in Go and NodeJS
+- 👀 I specialize in Go and NodeJS
 - 🌱 I’m currently learning Cloud Development
 - 💞️ I’m looking to collaborate on Open source projects or any interesting Go or NodeJS projects
 - 📫 To contact me, shoot me an email at kuthumipepple@gmail